New series awaits appointment of new U.S. treasurer

 - Published: Nov 3, 2021, 8 AM

-There have been a number of reader inquiries lately all asking the same question: With a new administration in Washington and new leadership at the Treasury Department, we should be due for a new series of paper money with new signatures.
-Where is it?
+A number of readers lately have all asked the same question: With a new administration in Washington and new leadership at the Treasury Department, we should be due for a new series of paper money with new signatures ̶̶ where is it?

 Janet Yellen provided her signature as secretary of the Treasury for the Bureau of Engraving and Printing’s engravers not long after assuming office.
 The problem is the other signature.
 That one is for the treasurer of the United States.